 Kids must trudge around the board distracting themselves with cheap poppers and pictures of Tulisa in Nuts or Heat.
 Escape is possible only if a Villa scout sees them put two past Burton Albion for Tamworth, if they put out a dubstep album, or they get past the audition stage of a reality show.
 Those who are unsuccessful at music and football must pin their hopes on completing a challenge from a Springsteen Card in the final round.

-In mid 2014 Birmingham will be getting it’s own local TV channel: City TV.
+In mid 2014 Birmingham got it’s own local TV channel.
 Chances are that they might not make it all the way to next Christmas, so luckily we’ve been able to get a listing of their test schedule for this year…get out your highlighters now.

 You open an envelope that is slightly bulkier than the average Christmas card to discover that it doesn’t contain money, only a folded couple of A4 sheets in twelve point Times New Roman.
 It’s the scourge of the festive season: the round robin, typed pages of sickening boasting and cloying chuckles from people you don’t really care for.
 A yearly reminder of just why you don’t see them from one card to the next.